ryanlj77/telos.contracts/contracts/trail/README.md

     Any user on the Telos Blockchain Network can create a ballot that is publicly viewable by all users.

-    During Ballot creation, the Ballot publisher may specify which token they would like the Ballot to use for counting votes.
-For most users this will be the default `VOTE` token, but Trail offers additional services for creating controlled voting tokens that Ballot publishers can choose to use instead.
+    During Ballot creation, the Ballot publisher may specify which token they would like to use for counting votes.
+In most cases this will be the default `VOTE` token, but Trail offers additional services for creating controlled voting tokens that Ballot publishers can elect to use instead.

 * `Casting Votes`

-    All users who own a balance of `TLOS` are able to claim `VOTE` tokens, which are castable on any Ballot that is created for use with that token.
+    All users who own a balance of `TLOS` are able to mirror their balance and receive an equal number of `VOTE` tokens, which are castable on any Ballot that is created for use with that token.

     Additionally, if users have balance of custom tokens and there are open ballots for that token, they may cast their votes on that Ballot as well.